 Election, Fisher claims the opposite.
 “I would make Charlie Baker a better candidate.
 He would make me a better candidate.”

-As for his choice in a Lt.
+As for his choice of a Lt.
 Governor candidate to balance the ticker, Fisher explained that Charlie Baker’s current pick, Karyn Polito, is “the choice of the people” and he would keep her.
 “Karyn Polito is [already] my running-mate, but not until after the primaries”.

 As for the results of the straw poll, the final numbers act as a testament to the closeness of the races, with Mike Valanzola defeating James Ehrhard 54% to 46%, and Charlie Baker defeating Mark Fisher by the same margin.